Frequently Asked Questions

 All members must have an earnest commitment to completing 365 days of service from start to finish and be willing to live at the federal poverty level for the duration of that time.

 The living allowance is based on 110% of the area’s poverty level, so our VISTA living allowances vary depending where the project site is located.
-For Oregon VISTAs this works out to about $11,670 per year, delivered in biweekly installments of roughly $440 before taxes and insurance.
-Please note that we pay by physical check only (no direct deposit).
+The following are the current rates for the regions where our VISTAs are placed:

 Yes, as of May 4th 2015 VISTAs are allowed to be employed elsewhere during their term so long as the employment is part-time, legal, and does not interfere with VISTA responsibilities, which must come first.
-The VISTA also must secure the written approval of his or her supervisor and submit a formal request to CNCS.
-Applicants are advised that outside employment can raise a VISTA’s living wages and may cause him or her to be ineligible for certain public services such as food stamps, Medicaid, or housing assistance.
-Potential VISTAs are additionally advised that their VISTA duties must come before responsibilities associated with outside employment and will be expected to modify the schedule and expectations of such outside employment to accommodate VISTA schedules and responsibilities
+The VISTA also must secure the written approval of their supervisor and submit a formal request to CNCS.
+Applicants are advised that outside employment can raise a VISTA’s living wages and may cause them to be ineligible for certain public services such as food stamps, Medicaid, or housing assistance.
+Potential VISTAs are additionally advised that their VISTA duties must come before responsibilities associated with outside employment and will be expected to modify the schedule and expectations of such outside employment to accommodate VISTA schedules and responsibilities.

 VISTA members serve their nation 24/7 and are expected to be available for service whenever needed.
 In practice the typical daily VISTA schedule follows the MCNW work schedule, which is from 8:50 am to 5:00 pm, Monday-Friday.
 However, VISTAs can be called to serve at any time, including evenings, weekends, and holidays.
 Holidays include Labor Day, Thanksgiving, Black Friday, Christmas Eve and Day, New Years Eve and Day, President’s Day, Memorial Day, and Independence Day.
 VISTAs are required to serve at an MLK Day project, coordinated by the MCNW, on Martin Luther King Jr. Day, and will be required to attend group training events throughout the year.